nrupatunga/PY-GOTURN/README.md

 ### Update
 There wont be any new updates to this repository as official Caffe is no longer maintained.

-Instead, I will be releasing the PyTorch version of it, by the end of March!
+Instead, try [PyTorch](https://github.com/nrupatunga/goturn-pytorch) version here.

 ---